 MATTHEW HENSON TRAIL (see figure 5).
 The County Bike Path was intended to intersect with the MHT within Northwest Branch Stream Valley Park south of Bonifant Road, where the MHT-reserved land intersects with the ICC right-of-way.
-When the State decided not to include the trail through the park along the highway, the location of the trails-intersection changed significantly.
-With the CBP no longer passing through the park south of Bonifant Road (blue line), the connection between the MHT terminus at Alderton Road and the CBP terminus at Notley Road now must be implemented as a [park trail not a] transportation bikeway, thus making it part of the SP-40 designation.
-Therefore [the] this connection between Alderton Road (C on figure 5) and Notley Road (B on figure 5)] becomes a [park trail] bikeway connector, an extension of the Matthew Henson Trail, to be evaluated jointly by the Department of Parks and the Department of Transportation as a future facility planning study [(looking at options for both natural surface and hard surface trail users).
-This connection will be the subject of a future facility planning study led by the Department of Parks], with SHA funding assistance requested per SHA commitments in the ICC ROD.
+When the State decided not to include the trail through the park along the highway, the location of the trail-intersection changed significantly.
+With the CBP no longer passing through the park south of Bonifant Road (blue line), the connection between MHT and Alderton Road now must be implemented as a park trail, not a transportation bikeway.
+Therefore the connection between Alderton Road (C on figure 5) and Notley Road (B on figure 5) becomes a park trail connector, an extension of the Matthew Henson Trail, to be evaluated by the Department of Parks as a future facility planning study (looking at options for both natural surface and hard surface trail users).
+This connection will be the subject of a future facility planning study led by the Department of Parks, with SHA funding assistance requested.

 PAINT BRANCH STREAM VALLEY PARK (see figure 7).
-The CBP [is proposed to be removed from the park due to environmental impacts.] is retained along the ICC through the park.
-Recognizing the CBP is a long-term vision, in the short term hard surface trail users will be expected to follow the SHA Bike/Pedestrian Plan (Fairland Road, East Randolph Road, and New Hampshire Avenue).
-The Department of Parks will also initiate a Trail Corridor Study to determine the type (hard surface or natural), location, and design of a future trail through the park connecting Cape May Road with Countryside Park, consistent with the recommendations in the CPTP.
+The CBP is proposed to be removed from the park due to environmental impacts.
+Hard surface trail users will be expected to follow the SHA Bike/Pedestrian Plan (Fairland Road, East Randolph Road, and New Hampshire Avenue).
+The Department of Parks will initiate a Trail Corridor Study to determine the type (hard surface or natural), location, and design of a future trail through the park connecting Cape May Road with Countryside Park, consistent with the recommendations in the CPTP.